Ratalx/GameOfLife/Readme.md

 * ConfigData is the data structure used as a comunication buffer between main, Logic and Rendering part of program.

 ## To do:
-- [ ] Polish building process to remove nessecity of moving executable into main directory.
+- [ ] Polish building process to remove necessity of moving executable into main directory.
 - [ ] Optimize Algorithm